Inventory Turnover Calculation in Shopify: Formula, Examples & Optimization Tips

 Using Revenue Instead of COGS

 The inventory turnover formula requires cost of goods sold, not total revenue.
+When you use revenue instead, your turnover ratio gets artificially inflated.

 Ignoring Historical Inventory Data

-But inventory turnover depends on average inventory across a specific period.
-Without accurate beginning inventory and ending inventory values, calculations become unreliable.
+A lot of stores only track current stock levels.
+But inventory turnover depends on average inventory across a specific period, and in this beginning inventory and the ending inventory matter.

 Variant-Level Blind Spots